GSA/ficam-arch/pages/ficam_intro.md

 >  A federal enterprise identity is the unique representation of an employee, contractor, or enterprise user, which could be a mission or business partner, or even a device or technology managed by a Federal agency to achieve its mission and business goals. [(OMB Memorandum 19-17)](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf){:target="_blank"}{:rel="noopener noreferrer"}.

 ## What is ICAM?
-> **ICAM** is the set of tools, policies, and systems that agencies use to secure access to protected agency services.
+ICAM is the set of tools, policies, and systems that an agency uses to enable the right individual to access the right resource, at the right time, for the right reason in support of federal business objectives.

 Agencies implement ICAM services and solutions to unify their IT services, improve physical access control, and improve information security and decisions.
 Understanding the building blocks of ICAM is key to understanding the FICAM Architecture.
 ICAM has three practice areas and two supporting elements.
 The supporting elements enhance the capabilities of the practice areas.